 In-Store Price Match

 Some stores may have different prices than online stores and if you catch a discrepancy it can be a great opportunity to snatch up a discount.
 Stores will price match lululemon.com and vice versa.
 Simply demonstrate the price difference in-store or on lululemon live chat and the customer service team should be able to price match for you.
 Unfortunately, this won’t work for “Final Sale” or “We Made Too Much” items.

 “We Made too Much” Sales

-Lululemon’s previous “Warehouse Sales” have been replaced by outlet stores and the “We Made Too Much” section of their website.
+lululemon’s previous “Warehouse Sales” have been replaced by outlet stores and the “We Made Too Much” section of their website.
 This is where you can find 20-50% off discounts from current season styles that may have been overproduced.
-Usually the items are limited to less popular colors or extra small or large sizes.
-Sometimes it can be hard to find the exact size or color you need, but it is always worth browsing through regularly in case your fav style happens to be on sale.
+Usually, the items are limited to less popular colors or extra small or large sizes.
+Sometimes it can be hard to find the exact size or color you need, but it is always worth browsing through regularly in case your favorite style is on sale.

 Poshmark is the queen of all online secondhand stores.
 Think high-end thrift store but organized by name brand, item condition, style, your size, and pretty much any other metric you are searching for.
 There are usually lots of photos and you can easily request specific measurements or more pics in the comment section of each post.

 Perhaps the coolest thing about Poshmark is your opportunity to haggle.
 You can “Make An Offer” on any item below the listing price and the seller may accept your offer or negotiate with you.
 This can get you an even cheaper price than what’s listed!
 My only complaint is that items sometimes arrive with a strong detergent smell depending how the seller washed them (so always ask in advance if you are sensitive).

 ThredUp has the same principle of Poshmark and another great user-friendly app.
 It is really a goldmine for lightly used or NWT (new with tags) Lulu leggings, tops, sports bras, and more.